Kevin Durant NBA Preview vs. the Spurs

 Spurs 2022-23 Defensive Insights

-- On defense the Spurs conceded 123.1 points per game last season, worst in the NBA.
+- Defensively, the Spurs gave up 123.1 points per game last season, worst in the league.

-- The Spurs gave up 45 rebounds on average last season, 26th in the NBA.
+- On the glass, the Spurs gave up 45.0 rebounds per game last season, 26th in the league in that category.

-- Looking at assists, the Spurs gave up 26.8 per contest last year, ranking them 29th in the NBA.
+- The Spurs were the 29th-ranked squad in the league in assists conceded per game last season, at 26.8.

-- On defense, the Spurs gave up 12.6 made three-pointers per game last season, 22nd in the NBA.
+- The Spurs conceded 12.6 made 3-pointers per game last season, 22nd in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!